micro-lc/micro-lc.github.io/docs/micro-lc/core_plugins.md

 :::caution
-In addition to the [properties that you can configure](./core_plugins.md#config) for each `custom-element`, the plugin **always** injects 3 properties called `eventBus`, `currentUser`, and `headers`:
+In addition to the [properties that you can configure](./core_plugins.md#config) for each `custom-element`, the plugin **always** injects the 3 following properties:
-- `eventBus` is an [RxJS's Subject](https://rxjs.dev/guide/subject) used as communication channel between components;
+- `eventBus`: an [RxJS's Subject](https://rxjs.dev/guide/subject) used as communication channel between components;

-- `currentUser` is an object which may represent the session currently authenticated user;
+- `currentUser`: an object which may represent the session currently authenticated user;

-- `headers` is an object made of standard/custom HTTP headers which may propagate cookies and other helpful settings in order to manage frontend HTTP calls.
+- `headers`: an object made of standard/custom HTTP headers, which may propagate cookies and other helpful settings to manage frontend HTTP calls.
 :::

 #### type